 I’ve heard it all.
 In fact, I’ve spent most my life experiencing some form of fat shaming from family.
 In my early school years, I was considered a “big girl” because I was taller and curvier than many of my classmates.

 As a result, I’ve spent most of my 30-plus years battling the scale (I went on my first diet at age 11 and have fluctuated ever since), and it’s shaped the way I’ve viewed myself.

 So I wasn’t surprised to read that even those well-meaning talking-tos parents have with their kids about weight can undercut their health and well-being.

-According to a policy statement from the American Academy of Pediatrics in December 2017, “Weight stigma is often propagated and tolerated in society because of beliefs that stigma and shame will motivate people to lose weight.”
+According to a report from the American Academy of Pediatrics, “Weight stigma is often propagated and tolerated in society because of beliefs that stigma and shame will motivate people to lose weight.”

-But it actually has the opposite effect on kids.
+But it actually has the opposite affect on kids.

 “It probably contributes to the obesity, because people do eat to soothe themselves,” says Dr. Gregory Mahr, the director of psychosomatic medicine at Henry Ford Health System in Detroit.
 “When they are eating, they get a surge of insulin, and it creates a peaceful feeling.
 So they get hooked on that feeling.”

 Binge eating is one result of fat shaming, the AAP notes, along with social isolation, decreased physical activity and the avoidance of health care services, to name a few.

 “You’re almost encouraging that kind of food addiction that makes people feel hopeless,” Mahr says.

 Obesity is the most prevalent chronic condition among children in our country.
 In fact, one-third of U.S. children are either overweight or obese, the AAP reports.